 Most home design professionals break the rules at some point.
 But when designing your dream kitchen, sticking to a few important rules will ensure you end up with a smart, long-term investment that looks great for years to come.

-Scott McGillivray is a trusted TV host and contractor.
 Jane Lockhart is an award-winning residential designer.
-Together, they share their fundamentals of design, a simple set of guidelines they and other top designers use to create custom luxury spaces.
+She shares her fundamentals of design, a simple set of guidelines she and other top designers use to create custom luxury spaces.

 “Balance, symmetry, focal point, and scale—these design fundamentals are not just important for your kitchen,” says Lockhart.
 “These are important for your whole house.
 And if you understand how they work together to create a great space, you’re well on your way to thinking like a designer.”

-“When something feels off balance, you might not be able to explain it, but you know it doesn’t feel right,” says McGillivray.
+Sometimes a space may just feel off balance, and it may be difficult to pinpoint exactly why.
 An unbalanced kitchen might have too many appliances against one wall, or an island placed too far off center, or one wall chalk full of cabinetry while another is completely bare.
 There are many possible scenarios.